philipnickel/KNIv2/DOKPLOY_DEPLOYMENT.md

 1. Click **"Deploy"** button
 2. Monitor build logs for any issues
 3. Wait for deployment to complete
+4. If you use Dokploy preview deployments, remember to set the preview environment's `DATABASE_URL` so the app can reach PostgreSQL.

 ## Post-Deployment Setup